confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 authentication.roles=<user-role1>,<user-role2>,...
 ```

-The `authentication.method` specifies ksqlDB to authenticate users using `BASIC`
+The `authentication.method` property indicates that ksqlDB authenticates users by using `BASIC`
 user and password credentials.

 The `authentication.realm` config must match a section within
 `jaas_config.file`, which provides the login module for authentication.

-In this example, the `authentication.realm` config is set to the `KsqlServer-Props`, which
+In this example, the `authentication.realm` config is set to `KsqlServer-Props`, which
 was defined in the previous section:

 ```properties